 Hopewell's outreach effort in South Africa is multi-faceted.
 Our work has partnered us with many ministries already working to address the enormous problems created by poverty, racism, and the AIDS pandemic in particular.
-Hopewell has had a full-time presence in South Africa since 2008, beginning with our first Missionary Jen Lisowski (left in photo below), and continuing in 2012 with our new Missionary Jordan Ridge (right).
+Hopewell has had a full-time presence in South Africa since 2008, beginning with our first Missionary Jen Lisowski (left in the photo), and continuing in 2012 with our new Missionary Jordan Ridge (right).

 Jordan, like Jen before her, is based in the town of Potchefstroom throughout the year.
 Her mission includes identifying ministries that Hopewell can partner with on a long-term basis.
 You can read about her experience in South Africa here.
 In addition to Jordan's on the ground presence, Hopewell has sponsored mission trips, comprised of youth and adults, to South Africa for the past four years.